jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/resume-2018.md

             <li>
               This is where I experienced writing unit tests <em>after-the-fact</em>, that is, after the production code is already written.
               <br /><br />
               There were parts of the system that were somewhat easy to test.
 But there were parts that were hard to test.
-Those parts that were hard to tests? — those that used DateTime.Now, and static methods, and extension methods (which basically are still static methods), those parts that use (what I now know as) Service Locator — I skipped testing them :smiling_imp:.
+Those parts that were hard to tests? — those that used DateTime.Now, and static methods, and extension methods of C# (which basically are still static methods), those parts that use (what I now know as) Service Locator — I skipped testing them :smiling_imp:.
 Of course I first tried to look for ways on how to test those things...
 I remember even trying to read "The Art of Unit Testing" to help myself with the task (I did not finish the book of course.
 I read only the first few chapters. :grin:)
               <br /><br />
               I think the time I spent writing those tests was a waste of time, partly because there were parts of the system that I skipped testing (because I did not know how to test them), and partly because I did not have the goal of using the tests to make the design of the system better.
 (During that time I do not yet know that books such as <a href="https://www.bookdepository.com/Working-Effectively-with-Legacy-Code-Michael-Feathers/9780131177055">"Working Effectively with Legacy Code"</a> exists.)
               <br /><br />